containers/podman/README.md

 [Podman Desktop](https://podman-desktop.io/) provides a local development environment for Podman and Kubernetes on Linux, Windows, and Mac machines.
 It is a full-featured desktop UI frontend for Podman which uses the `podman machine` backend on non-Linux operating systems to run containers.
 It supports full container lifecycle management (building, pulling, and pushing images, creating and managing containers, creating and managing pods, and working with Kubernetes YAML).
-The project develops on [GitHub](https://github.com/containers/podman-desktop) and contributors are welcome.
+The project develops on [GitHub](https://github.com/containers/podman-desktop) and contributions are welcome.

 ## Out of scope